 There are several doom metal subgenres with vast differences in style.
 The genre gradually branched out and connected with several other metal styles in the process.
 Here is a quick breakdown of some of the central doom metal subgenres.
-I’ve taken the most central ones and excluded more narrow subgenres like black/doom, gothic doom and a few more.
+Click to learn more about a specific subgenre.

 Traditional doom metal